 Black Lives Matter and Anti-Racism Resources

-The faculty and staff condemns the murder of George Floyd in Minneapolis.
-Once again, police brutality has taken the life of one of our Black men, shaking the nation with grief and outrage.
-We are saddened by this loss, and deeply disturbed by the persistent racism and aggression among some of those who are charged to protect us and keep us safe.
+The faculty and staff condemns these hate-motivated murders.
+Once again, hate-filled white supremacy has taken the lives of innocent people, shaking the nation with grief and outrage.
+We are saddened by this loss, and deeply disturbed by the persistent racism and aggression among our fellow Americans.
 We cannot tolerate these injustices.

 These tragic events must serve as a reminder that we still have much work to do in creating more inclusive environments – for our students, our community, our nation and our world.
 As a school, we have a responsibility to make sure we are doing our part to foster empathy and kindness.